TLS inspector listener filter

 Step 2: Access services

-Querying the service at port 10000 with a different HTTP version specified over TLS, or with HTTP protocol without TLS, the requests will be handled by different upstream services.
+with HTTP protocol without TLS, the requests will be handled by different upstream services.

-Query the proxy with HTTP1.1 and TLS
+Query the proxy with HTTP/1.1 and TLS

 $ curl -sk --http1.1 https://localhost:10000 | jq '.os.hostname'